SSWConsulting/SSW.Rules.Content/rules/do-you-point-home-directory-to-a-different-drive/rule.md

 ::: bad
+Bad
-Bad<br>Example - Home directory is pointing to %SystemDrive%
+Example - Home directory is pointing to %SystemDrive%
 :::